BarryJCuda/European-Super-League-Constitution/README.md

 ### Commissioner Site Powers and Duty ###
 The commissioner has the ability to (in appropriate situations) edit lineups (either current or past), add/drop players, push/undo trades, and edit game scores.
 Additionally the commissioner can pause/resume the draft and set/remove draft picks for teams if necessary.
 The commissioner has a duty to uphold the integrity, competitive spirit, and enjoyment of the league, and will only ever use his abilites/powers to fulfill this duty.
+If any team/owner threatens any of these fundamental aspects of the league, they can be removed or replaced.
 <br>
 ### Dispute Arbitration ###
 The commissioner is the final authority on all league matters, excluding disputes with a clear conflict of interest.
 In situations where a league vote is put forth and the outcome is a tie the commissioner will always have the tiebreaking vote.
 When an issue arrises where a clear conflict of interest is apparant, the matter will be put to a league vote (the vote will exclude anyone with a conflict of interest).